 Yes.
-Toronto Hydro has an established training program for the management of major events with relevant training being executed throughout the year.
-Toronto Hydro has adopted the Ontario Incident Management System, the provincial recommended practice for incident management, which forms the basis for Toronto Hydro's training curriculum for emergency management.
-Toronto Hydro's command and general staff are trained on incident management systems (IMS 100, IMS 200 and IMS 300) in addition to exercising emergency plans.
+Toronto Hydro has an established training program for the management of Major Events with relevant training being executed throughout the year.
+The Ontario Incident Management System (IMS), the provincial recommended practice for incident management, forms the basis for Toronto Hydro's training curriculum for emergency management.
+Toronto Hydro's command and general staff are trained on IMS (IMS 100, IMS 200 and IMS 300) in addition to exercising emergency plans.